dotnet/docs/docs/csharp/language-reference/keywords/out-parameter-modifier.md

 ## Declaring `out` parameters

 Declaring a method with `out` arguments is a classic workaround to return multiple values.
-Beginning with C# 7.0 [tuples](../../tuples.md) are preferred.
+Beginning with C# 7.0, consider [tuples](../../tuples.md) for similar scenarios.
 The following example uses `out` to return three variables with a single method call.
 Note that the third argument is assigned to null.
 This enables methods to return values optionally.

 [!code-csharp-interactive[cs-out-keyword](../../../../samples/snippets/csharp/language-reference/keywords/in-ref-out-modifier/OutParameterModifier.cs#3)]